-Current budget Sufficient funds exist within the annual budget to address this recommendation.
+Current budget impact Sufficient funds exist within the annual budget to address this recommendation.
+Future budget impact Not applicable.

-impact

-Future budget Not applicable.

-impact

 10. Council should appoint two voting delegates and two proxy voting delegates for the WALGA Annual General Meeting, to ensure the Town is represented to vote on matters affecting the Town and the wider local government sector.